-We now want to discuss briefly the influence of elastic and inelastic scattering.
-Elastic scattering occurs mainly when the electron is subjected to a strong electric field: ie close to the nucleus.
+Diffraction effects (shifting of intensity by a reciprocal lattice vector) have been observed in EMS spectra (e.g.[10]) but from the smooth background intensity distribution observed in EMS measurements it is also clear that incoherent (or thermal diffuse) scattering is important as well.
+These processes can be simulated using a Monte Carlo approach and this approach was successfully applied to the interpretation of EMS spectra[11].
+In this approach the elastic scattering cross sections used for atoms in solids are usually those obtained from calculations for isolated atoms.
+This is justified because elastic scattering occurs mainly when the electron is subjected to a strong electric field, ie close to the nucleus.
 Here there is no large difference between the potential in an isolated atom and an atom in solid.
-Therefore elastic scattering cross sections used for atoms in solids are usually those obtained from calculations for isolated atoms.
-In Fig. 1 we plot the differential elastic cross section as calculated using the program PWADIR of Mayol and Salvat [7].
+In Fig. 1 we plot the differential elastic cross section as calculated using the program PWADIR of Mayol and Salvat [12].